 - Income under the employment contract;

-When remunerating self-insured person for work performed outside an employment relationship, the employers do not pay social security contributions and do not withhold them from the remuneration of the self-insured person.
+In the case of payment of income for work without an employment relationship to self-employed persons, the employers do not pay social security contributions and do not withhold them from the remuneration of the self-insured person.
 These earnings are included in the final amount of the insurance income, regardless of the activity for which the self-insured person is registered.
 The sum of income on which the social security contrbutions are due may not be less than the minimum monthly insurable earnings as defined under Art.
 6 (2), item 2 of the SSC (Art.
 11 (1) and (2) of the Regulation).

-Social security contributions are not due by self-insured persons who are insured for general sickness and maternity for the period during which they receive cash benefits for temporary disability, pregnancy/childbirth/raising a child/adoption of a 2- to 5-year-old child as well as for periods of temporary disability, pregnancy/childbirth/raising a child/adoption of a 2- to 5-year-old child (Art.
+Social security contributions are not due by self-insured persons who are insured for general sickness and maternity for the period during which they receive cash benefits for temporary disability, pregnancy/childbirth/raising a child/adoption of a 2- to 5-year-old child, for the periods of temporary incapacity for work, as well as for the period during which they were not entitled to a cash benefit (Art.
 3 (3) of the Regulation).

 Persons only insured for disability due to general disease, old age and death owe social security contributions for the periods of temporary disability, pregnancy/childbirth/raising a child/adoption of a 2- to 5-year-old child.